detect2173/GOMWebProjectPt1/.Junie/guidelines.md

 ## 9.1) VCS & Commit Policy (Junie)

 ### Branching

-- All work must happen on feature branches:
+- All work happens directly on the `master` branch.
-  - `feat/<ticket>`, `fix/<bug>`, `chore/<topic>`.
-- Never commit directly to `main`.
+- No feature branches are required for this workflow.

 ### Default Behavior

-- Junie **must not** commit or push automatically.
+- Junie **must automatically commit and push each change**.
-- Junie should:
+- For every file modification:
-  1. Stage the proposed changes.
+    1. Stage only the relevant change.
-  2. Show the diff and a suggested commit message.
+    2. Commit immediately using the change summary as the commit message.
-  3. Wait for explicit approval before committing.
-- After approval:
-  - Commit only the staged change.
-  - Push the branch (`git push -u origin HEAD`).
+    3. Push directly to `origin/master`.

 ### Commit Format

 type(scope): concise summary [junie]

-= What changed
+- What changed
 - Why it changed
 - Notes: migrations/perf/security

-Examples:
+**Examples:**

 - `feat(api): add idempotency middleware [junie]`
-- `fix(repo): tighten .gitignore [junie]`
+- `fix(repo): update .gitignore to exclude pyc files [junie]`
+- `chore(deploy): restart Passenger after staticfiles collect [junie]`

 ### Push Rules

-- Push only after tests and linters pass locally.
+- Push immediately after every commit (no batching).
+- Never skip or delay commits — every edit should be traceable.
 - Do not force-push unless explicitly instructed.
-- Open a PR for merge into `main`.

 ### Safety

-- IDE settings: disable “Commit and Push” as default, and disable “Auto-update if Push Rejected.”
-- Server settings: protect `main` branch (require PR and status checks).
+- Exclude untracked/ignored files (`db.sqlite3`, `__pycache__`, logs, IDE configs, etc.) by honoring `.gitignore`.
+- Do not commit secrets, `.env`, or compiled artifacts.
+- For schema or migration changes, include clear notes in the commit message.
+- If a change could break deploys (e.g., settings, dependencies, schema), Junie must **pause and confirm before pushing **.

 ---

 ## 9.2) Pre-commit Guardrails

 Use `pre-commit` to block invalid commits.
 Required hooks: black, isort, ruff, mypy, pytest -q.

 ```yaml